Universal computational super-resolution framework for imaging of quantum dots: Universal deep learning model

 Rather than using experimentally acquired images, we used a simulated dataset to train our universal model.
 Each data pair consisted of a $50\times 50$ pixel low-resolution image and its corresponding upsampled $200 \times 200$ ground truth representation.
 These data pairs were generated through a structured process designed to simulate diverse imaging scenarios.
 First, emitters were positioned within the $200 \times 200$ pixel grid with their intensities drawn from a Poisson distribution.
 The mean intensity was randomly selected within the~$(1, 10^4)$ photon range to cover various signal-to-noise ratios.
 This initial grid of point-like emitters served as the ground truth image.

 To simulate the limits of optical resolution, we convolved the ground truth with a point spread function~(PSF) of an imaging system.
 The PSF was randomly chosen to be either a Gaussian function or an Airy disc to simulate high and low numerical aperture imaging, respectively~\cite{Stallinga2010}.
-The trained model is able to generalize to intermediate Gauss–Airy PSFs that were not encountered during training.
+The trained model is able to generalize to intermediate Gauss–Airy PSFs and optical aberrations that were not encountered during training, as shown in the supplementary information.
 The PSF was then further adjusted to introduce more variability.
 Its full width at half maximum was randomly set within the approximate range of $(8, 40)$ pixels, corresponding to $(2, 10)$ pixels in the $50 \times 50$ grid.
 To account for deformations, we implemented a PSF asymmetry by applying a squeezing transformation along a random axis.
 These variations made the model more robust by exposing it to a wider range of optical conditions.

 After convolution, the image was downsampled to $50 \times 50$ pixels to simulate the lower resolution of real-world scenarios.
 Finally, shot noise with average intensities ranging from 1 to 100~photons per pixel was added to the background.
 Each training sample was simulated independently using a unique, randomly generated combination of optical parameters.
 Collecting a broad range of synthetic training samples enables the network to generalize across setups without the need for recalibration.

-Furthermore, expanding the range of simulated conditions and incorporating additional imperfections, such as optical aberrations, would facilitate even greater generalization, making the network adaptable to a broader spectrum of real-world applications.
+Furthermore, expanding the range of simulated conditions and incorporating additional imperfections, such as optical aberrations, various noise types, and inhomogeneous backgrounds, would facilitate even greater generalization, making the network adaptable to a broader spectrum of real-world applications.
+Nonetheless, despite never encountering these effects during training, the model exhibits a high reconstruction ability, as demonstrated in the Results.
+The real-world measured samples unavoidably suffer from such imperfections, and the reconstruction accuracy highlights the generalization ability that even the simple simulation process can impart.